 After hours of sitting on buses and planes, they were ready for the ultimate freedom.
-Edventure organized this adventurous road trip for Marieke and Jan.I´m already convinced!
-I want to receive information
+Edventure Travel organized this adventurous road trip for Marieke and Jan.Does this sounds like your type of adventure?
+Click here for more info.

 At 10 am sharp we were picked up at our hostel in San José by an Uber that brought us to the car rental.
 After a smooth 45 min drive we were welcomed by Victor and Andres.